-Miley Cyrus Goes Braless In White Cropped Top With Cody Simpson Video Of Kylie Jenner Song
+Miley Cyrus Rocks Matching White T-Shirts With Cody Simpson In Instagram Video

 “This could be an anthem,” a third suggested.

-Several people plan to use the clip exactly as Miley intended as their wakeup sound.
+Several people plan to use the clip exactly as Miley intended as their wake up sound.

 “OMG, I love you, thanks for my new alarm,” gushed a follower.

-According to Pop Culture, Cyrus sang the song after Kylie Jenner sang it to her daughter Stormi, according to a report from Pop Culture.
-Previously Cyrus also shared a clip of Jenner singing the simple lyrics, and she turned it into a fictional scene from The Voice.
+Cyrus sang the song after Kylie Jenner sang it to her daughter, Stormi, according to a report from Pop Culture.
+Previously, Cyrus also shared a clip of Jenner singing the simple lyrics, and she turned it into a fictional scene from The Voice.

 In her Instagram story, Cyrus revealed that Simpson released a new single called “Golden Thing,” which she had previewed before in her videos from when she was in the hospital.
 The clip of the song she shared also featured a picture of Miley’s throat with several gold chains and pieces of her golden hair next to her sun-kissed skin.

-Later, the singer shared a video of herself with Joker actor Joaquin Phoenix doing the choreography to Lady Gaga’s song “Bad Romance,” which Cyrus sang the lyrics to.
+Later, the singer shared a video of herself with Joker actor Joaquin Phoenix doing the choreography to Lady Gaga’s song, “Bad Romance,” which Cyrus sang the lyrics to.

-The Inquisitr previously reported that Cyrus and Simpson went on a coffee run together, and they’re spending a lot of time together.
+The Inquisitr previously reported that Cyrus and Simpson went on a coffee run together, and they’ve been spending a lot of time together.

 Delivered To Your INBOX